Bderiel/bderiel.com/src/pages/projects/Sous.md

 date: "2017-07-12T17:12:33.962Z"
 title: "SousAIs"
 subtitle: "An Amazon Alexa skill and Web Application that acts as your personal Sous Chef in the kitchen"
-skills: "React,Redux,Sequelize,Express,AWS Lambda"
+skills: "React,Redux,Sequelize,Express,AWS Lambda,Sockets,Alexa SDK"
 images: "/images/lol1.png,/images/lol2.png,/images/lol3.png"
 projectLink: 'https://github.com/PatPetillo/SousAIs/blob/master/client/components/Carousel.jsx'
 gitLink: 'test1'
 ---

-League of Legends Runed My Life is a full stack application that displays and explains the newly released rune system for League of Legends via a microservice API that we created.
-It also gives you champion data and player's recent match history by way of integrating the League of Legends API.
-This project was built over the course of a three day hackathon at Fullstack Academy.
-My primary motivation for this project was learning how to use React Native and what difference it had to plain React.
-It was a noticeable change but the biggest strenght is that you can make cross platfrom application and keep much of the same logic espcially in regards to IOS and Android.
+This is my Capstone project for Fullstack Academy.
+SousAIs has two major components, the Amazon Alexa skill and the React Front-End.
+Built using React/Redux and Alexa SDK with an Express/Squelize microservice API that integrates Nutritionix and Spoonacular APIs.
+Our application allows a user to add/delete items to their fridge and create recipes based on what was available and other user decided variables.
+We had to build two different User Interfaces that made one cohesive experience in about a week and a half.
+We organized ourselves by using a trello board and had daily stand-ups to discuss our progress and goals.